 The subject property is an existing lot of record with frontage on Trout Lake.
-The property gains road access via a private driveway over separate properties to the south of the subject lands that connects to Ross Drive, as shown below and on attached Schedule A.
+The property gains road access via Ross Drive, as shown below and on attached Schedule A.

 It is designated "Rural" by the Official Plan and is zoned "Rural (A)" under the City's Zoning By-law No. 2015-30.